maxw1489/Mask_RCNN/README.md

     wget -P data https://github.com/matterport/Mask_RCNN/releases/download/v2.1/balloon_dataset.zip
     unzip data/balloon_dataset.zip -d data
     ```
-5. Train Mask-RCNN on a custom data.
+5. To train Mask-RCNN on a custom data.
 Copy the balloon folder and adjust everything you need to your dataset.

 # Known-Warnings
-The warning are annoying but doesn't harm anything:
+The warnings are annoying but doesn't harm anything:
 * ...
 Error in PredictCost() for the op: op: "CropAndResize" ...
 * ...
 UserWarning: Converting sparse IndexedSlices ...